Skip to main content

 Submitting Sitemaps via Google Search Console API

 Beyond placing your sitemap at https://example.com/sitemap.xml and referencing it in robots.txt, you can proactively submit updated sitemaps through the Google Search Console API.
 This notifies Google that something has changed and is worth recrawling.
-For sites that publish new pages frequently, this API integration can meaningfully reduce time-to-index.
+For sites that publish new pages frequently, this API integration can help improve page discovery, though actual indexing speed depends on factors like site authority, content quality, and crawl budget.

 Pair Sitemaps with Strong Internal Linking